Rurales: French intervention

 The existing Corps of Rurales was absorbed into the Republican Army and irregular forces opposing the French intervention of 1862–1867.
-However the Imperial regime of Archduke Maximilian (1862–1867) created a parallel force known as the Resguardo, which by October 1865 numbered 12,263; indicating that the concept of a rural mounted police force had become well established.
+However the Imperial regime of Emperor Maximilian (1862–1867) created a parallel force known as the Resguardo, which by October 1865 numbered 12,263; indicating that the concept of a rural mounted police force had become well established.
 Following the Republican victory, Los Cuerpos Rurales were re-established.

 Under Porfirio Diaz

 Described as "well-mounted active men ... in handsome uniform" the rurales were reconstituted in 1869 as part of the reconstruction of the Mexican Republic following the Franco/Maximilian episode.
 The corps was placed under the Ministro de Gobernación and specifically tasked with providing mounted patrols for rail and road links, escorting gold and other valuable shipments, providing support for the Federal Army when called upon, and ensuring security when local elections were held.

 By 1875 the corps numbered about one thousand members, organized in forty-two squads primarily responsible for patrolling the Mexico valley region.
 While their performance was uneven - with charges being made of both aggressive behavior against the public and slackness in enforcing their responsibilities - the rural guards had been successful in eliminating a number of bandit groups.

 Following his accession to power in 1877, President Porfirio Díaz expanded the Rurales to nearly 2,000 by 1889 as part of his programme of modernization and (eventually) repression.
 Initially some captured guerrilleros were forcibly inducted into the Rurales, as had been the case under Juárez.
 The system of recruitment however subsequently became a more conventional one of volunteer enlistment.
-Officers were usually seconded from the Federal Army.
+Officers were either seconded from the Federal Army or promoted through the Rurale ranks.
 The Rurales were heavily armed; carrying cavalry sabers, Remington carbines, lassos and pistols.
-They were divided into ten corps, each comprising three companies of about 76 men.
+They were divided into ten corps, each comprising three companies of about 76 men each.